 Received from: NAHT

-Congress calls all political parties to once again make education central to their manifesto commitment in the run up to the next general election.
+Congress calls on all political parties to once again make education central to their manifesto commitments.

 National Association of Head Teachers